COVID-19 Response Efforts

 JPay has also extended inbound email print services to all institutions at a reduced rate.
 This service enables incarcerated people’s family and friends to use the JPay app to send e-correspondence, which mailroom staff then print and deliver with regular mail.
 Family and friends purchase stamps for this service.
 While this will not eliminate physical mail, this process reduces COVID-19 transmission risk.
 This service is also a cost-effective way for incarcerated people to maintain contact with family and friends, which is especially important while visiting is closed.

-Since this program began April 10 through the end of April, more than 32,000 messages have been received.
+In April, more than 32,000 messages were received.
 In addition to the messages, incarcerated individuals received over 35,000 photos and e-cards.
 This service is available at adult prisons and juvenile facilities, and will continue into 2022.

 Effective May 4, 2020, the Enterprise Inmate Communication (EIC) program currently piloted at Central California Women’s Facility, California Institution for Women, High Desert State Prison (Facility C), Kern Valley State Prison (Facility C) and Substance Abuse Treatment Facility will be temporarily expanded for those inmates who possess a JPay EIC tablet.
 Inmates with tablets will be eligible to access, free of charge, the following offers via the kiosk system, (all content will be reviewed prior to being made available):

 - Life Skills & Betterment: Up to 30 free videos focusing on teaching and improving life skills to help cope with challenges during and after incarceration.